gabrielmsilva00/PlainTools/README.md

 ## Installation

-This package can be installed & upgraded using `pip`:
+This package is **Python 3.11+** compatible and can be installed & upgraded using `pip`:

 ```sh
 pip install -U plaintools
 ```
 ## Introduction

-PlainTools is a Python 3 library designed to introduce new features and fix awkward common interactions present in the Python 3 native ecosystem.
+**PlainTools is a Python 3.11+ library** designed to introduce new features and fix awkward common interactions present in the Python native ecosystem.

 Most functions are prefixed with `p` (as in `pt.plist` or `pt.pround`) to avoid homonyms.
 The `p` stands for `Plain` and are the namesake of this package.